FAIRsharing/json-schema-tools/README.md

 ## Exploring an existing set of schemas:

+### Story

 Whether you need to create your own set of interconnected schemas (we will call them networks) or explore existing ones, you will need to visualize them.
 The [jsonschema documenter tool](https://github.com/FAIRsharing/JSONschema-documenter) is a javascript application that will allows users to explore these networks directly in their browser by either downloading the application locally or using the online service.

+Exploring networks with the JSON-Schema documenter allows you to identify reusable components (simple objects such as Person and Organization have already been described) and to verify that:
+- relationships between schemas and syntactic constrains are represented as expected
+- each field is correctly tagged with a semantic value

+### Usage
 If your schemas are living remotely and are accessible through a URL, you can use the online tool directly by providing your main schema URL as a parameter to the tool.
 To do that, add ```?schema_url=yourURL``` at the end of the tool.